 Finds the next file or directory name matching the wildcard entry in the previous FIND/S command, then sends the name to the host.
 If it is a directory, Anzio will add a backslash ("\") to the end.

-If there are no matching files, Anzio sends two backslashes ("\\").
+If there are no more matching files, Anzio sends the DIR-TERMINATOR string, which by default is two backslashes ("\").
 However, if an ONERROR macro is in effect, that will be triggered instead.
 See also FINDNEXT/S.